You may make an appointment for some exams through RegisterBlast.

 The SAT is designed to assess the general educational development of high school students and their ability to complete college-level work.
 It consists of tests in reading, writing and math.

 The SAT Subject Tests are multiple choice tests designed to assess high school students' knowledge and development in a specific subject.
 The test is usually taken to supplement a student's SAT score when applying for college or to fulfill a specific entrance requirement at a college.
 For information on whether or not the SAT Subject Test is required at the college to which you are applying please contact that college directly.

+The VSU Office of Testing can serve as a proctor for VSU online classes.
 The SmartPath Core Program of Valdosta State University is a program designed for students to complete core courses via online classes.
 Classes are designed and taught by VSU faculty.
-The VSU Office of Testing serves as a proctored testing facility for SmartPath and for other VSU online class exams.
 Exams are administered online within the online classroom environment.
 Your professor will inform you of available testing dates and times.

 VSU Online Class Testing is offered by appointment.

 Professors wishing to have a VSU Online class proctored may make a request online.

 Professors wishing to have make-up exams proctored may send requests to email@example.com along with any directions or testing documents.
 The Office of Testing can proctor both online and paper exams.

 Valdosta, GA 31698